Warejali/warehouse-management-client/README.md

 ## Develop Mymoon Fashion warehouse website
 ***
 A list of action plan:
+* Complete warehouse management website. there are advanced features and functions.
+* full admin panel admin can manage everything easily.
+* A MERN Stack web application where admin can able to manage products and place the orders.
+* User can sign up with Facebook or Gmail and Forget password.
 * I am develop a warehouse website website.
 I have created lot of components.
 I am working on the website with react.
 * I have use React, React Bootstrap, Node JS, ect.
 * The website is inventory management.